Area-53-Robotics/53D-High-Stakes-Notebook/entries/intake-2/build.typ

       - 2x 12x1x1 C-channel
       - 4x 2” flex wheels
       - 6-tooth sprockets
-      - The rest of the materials can be found in our toolbox.
+      - The rest of the materials can be found in the toolbox.
     ],
     [
       === Assembly